miguellopezbecona/Migration-Profiler/README.md

 * `migration/page_table`: it consists in a matrix defined as a vector of maps, where the rows (number of vectors) would be the number of TIDs, while the columns would be the memory pages' addresses.
 Each "profilable" process will be associated with one table.
 So, for each access a thread does to a memory page, this structure holds a cell with latencies, cache misses and another potential relevant information.
 Here is an example:
 ![Example page table](https://raw.githubusercontent.com/miguellopezbecona/Migration-Profiler/master/img/example_table.png)
 Another option was implementing it as a single map with a pair of two values as key, but that would make inefficient the looping over a specific row (TID) or a specific column (page address).
 TID indexing is done by a simple "bad hash" using a counter rather than the actual TID, so we don't need two level of maps.
 Each table also holds other useful information such as maps to know in which memory node each page address is located or performance data.
 This structure will be the main one to be used in future work to compute system's performance and migration decisions.
 * `migration/performance`: contains structures and functions for different performance values.
-Currently it has two, one defined in Óscar's work and the scratch of a new one.
+Currently it has three, one defined in Óscar's work and the remaining are experimental.
 * `migration/migration_algorithm`: it calls freely the strategies you want, defined in `strategies` folder, in order to do the following migrations.
 * `migration/migration_cell`: defines a migration, which needs an element to migrate (TID or memory page) and a destination (core or memory node) and functions to perform them.
-A PID field and previos locations were also added to ease some operations, and a boolean that indicates wheter it is a thread or a memory cell.
+A PID field and previous locations were also added to ease some operations, and a boolean that indicates wheter it is a thread or a memory cell.
 * `strategies/strategy.h`: defines which operations should define a scratch strategy.
 * `strategies/random`: there is a simple strategy implemented which is a simple random approach.
 * `strategies/annealing`: this strategy is based on what Óscar did in his PhD work.